vitotai/BrewPiLess/README.md

  * Changing temperature when logging will result in wrong data interpretation.
  * A maximum of 10 logs is allowed.
 The logs will not be deleted automatically.
 Manual deleting is necessary.
  * Off-line viewer is available.
 You can download the log and view it from your computer.
 Download the file "BPLLogViewer.htm" in the "extra" subfolder.
 Save it anywhere in your computer.
 Open it using a web browser.
  * **Internet access is required to view the chart**.
 To save some more space and to alleviate the loading of ESP8266, the library is not put in the ESP8266.
+(It is possible after v1.2.5.)

+## Viewing temperature char under AP mode
+There are two wasy that make it possible to have the temperature chart under AP mode.
+ * Let the browser cache the file.
+The simple way is having BrewPiLess connect to a router that has internet access, then connnection to BrewPiLess.
+Usually, the browser will cache the library laod from disk after that.
+However, the browser might clear the cache for some reasons, so this might not always work.
+ * Put the library in ESP8266.
+  Go to http://dygraphs.com/download.html  and download the v1.1.1 `dygraph-combined.js`.
+  open http://brewpi.local:8008/filemanager, and upload the downlowed libarry to ESP8266.
+The file shoule be named exact `dygraph-combined.js`.

 ## Remote temperature logging.
 Remote logging can be used to post data to a HTTP server that BrewPiLess can connect to.The `format` field in log setup page is like the format in `printf` but uses the following specifiers: